spotify/missinglink/README.md

 conflict.
 There are separate configuration options for allowing conflicts on the "source" side of the conflict and the "destination" side of the conflict.

-Packages on the source side can be allowe with `<allowSourcePackages>` and packages on the destination side can be ignored with `<allowDestinationPackages>`:
+Packages on the source side can be allowed with `<allowSourcePackages>` and packages on the destination side can be ignored with `<allowDestinationPackages>`: